 Scallions are typically harvested prior to the formation of the onion bulb.
 Generally, the younger the scallion, the milder the flavor.
 The exact time for scallion picking varies upon personal preference but is usually within about 60 days after planting.

-Scallions can be harvested several times throughout the season depending on their level of maturity, with most people harvesting them once they are at least a half inch thick or anywhere from 8-12 inches tall.
+Scallions can be harvested several times throughout the season depending on their level of maturity, with most people harvesting them once they are at least a half inch (1 cm.) thick or anywhere from 8 to 12 inches (20-30.5 cm.) tall.
 Another way to tell their maturity is color.
 Scallions should be green, upright, and succulent whereas onions are ready for picking once they’ve turned yellow and flop over.

 How Do You Harvest Scallions?